awslabs/aws-sdk-swift/reference/0.x/AWSQuickSight/QuickSightClientProtocol.md

 func deleteTheme(input: DeleteThemeInput, completion: @escaping (ClientRuntime.SdkResult<DeleteThemeOutputResponse, DeleteThemeOutputError>) -> Void)
 ```

-### deleteThemeAlias(input:​completion:​)
+### deleteThemeAlias(input:completion:)

 Deletes the version of the theme that the specified theme alias points to.
-If you provide a specific alias, you delete the version of the theme
-that the alias points to.
+If you provide a specific alias, you delete the version of the theme that the alias points to.

 ``` swift
 func deleteThemeAlias(input: DeleteThemeAliasInput, completion: @escaping (ClientRuntime.SdkResult<DeleteThemeAliasOutputResponse, DeleteThemeAliasOutputError>) -> Void)
 ```

-### deleteUser(input:​completion:​)
+### deleteUser(input:completion:)

-Deletes the Amazon QuickSight user that is associated with the identity of the
-Identity and Access Management (IAM) user or role that's making the call.
-The IAM user
-isn't deleted as a result of this call.
+Deletes the Amazon QuickSight user that is associated with the identity of the Identity and Access Management (IAM) user or role that's making the call.
+The IAM user isn't deleted as a result of this call.

 ``` swift
 func deleteUser(input: DeleteUserInput, completion: @escaping (ClientRuntime.SdkResult<DeleteUserOutputResponse, DeleteUserOutputError>) -> Void)
 ```

-### deleteUserByPrincipalId(input:​completion:​)
+### deleteUserByPrincipalId(input:completion:)

 Deletes a user identified by its principal ID.